 She wanted to know what kind of investigation had determined that she had authorized these charges.
 “The Bluebird Team” would not respond by phone, so Powers sent a certified letter to the address listed in the last email.
 She waited for over one month and received no response.
 Then she contacted the Elliott Advocacy team for backup assistance.

-How does a card skimmer steal your traditional or prepaid debit card information?
+How can a credit card skimmer steal your information?

-When I received Powers’ cry for help, I hadn’t yet heard about the growing problem of skimmers at the gas pump.
+When I received Powers’ cry for help, I hadn’t yet heard about the growing problem of credit card skimmers at the gas pump.
 So I did a little research.

 ATM and gas pump skimmers appear to be an epidemic that we should all be aware of — especially as the summer traveling season begins.